BLDACAU/Hanyang2023/Exercise.md

 |                    | Small vs. Large    | 1.473 | (0.883, 2.456) |  1.483 |   0.138 |
 |                    | Adeno vs. Large    | 2.283 | (1.285, 4.058) |  2.815 |   0.005 |
 | performance status | 1 unit increase    | 0.970 | (0.96, 0.979)  | -5.968 |   0.000 |

-The results of the final model using a Cox regression for lung cancer patient survival

 We now plot the estimated cumulative hazard function and the survival function.
 In `R`, these estimators are calculated for a hypothesis